 How to Use the Orange Slider on Portrait Photos Using Lightroom Classic

 Lightroom Classic makes colour adjustments very simple.
 In the Develop module, and located below the Basic & Tone Curve adjustments are the HSL/Color adjustments.
-Click on the word Color and Lightroom will display each colour with its own Hue, Saturation, and Luminance sliders underneath.
+Click on the word Color and Lightroom will each colour with its own Hue, Saturation, and Luminance sliders underneath.

 HSL slidersHSL slidersHSL sliders